apache/pekko-persistence-r2dbc/docs/src/main/paradox/journal.md

 changes failure behavior, see @ref:[Tradeoffs](#tradeoffs).

 The batched journal requires `use-app-timestamp` and `db-timestamp-monotonic-increasing`, which the `batched-journal` configuration block enables for this plugin.
 This is the same timestamp mode that the MySQL dialect requires.
 With `db-timestamp-monotonic-increasing` the database does not enforce increasing timestamps per persistence id, so the application clock must not move backwards between two writes of the same entity.
 The backtracking queries of @ref:[eventsBySlices](query.md) recover events that were stored with an out-of-order timestamp.
-Batching is only supported for the Postgres and Yugabyte dialects.
+The `db_timestamp` is taken from the application clock when the batch is flushed, just before the insert.
+The lag between the timestamp and the commit is bounded by the connection acquisition plus one transaction.
+Keep `query.behind-current-time` comfortably above that lag.
+Batching is only supported and tested for the Postgres and Yugabyte dialects.

 ### Batched Journal Configuration